 Dust mites, another major indoor air contaminant, thrive in humidity levels over 50%.
 The proliferation of these allergens can further degrade your indoor air.

 Both of these contaminants can exacerbate the symptoms of allergies, asthma and colds and contribute to an overall drop in your indoor air quality.
 Of course, you can always have an indoor air cleaner installed to rid your home of these types of contaminants, and maybe you even have one in place already.
 Adding to their workload will only make it harder for them to do their job.
 Air that is too humid makes it more difficult for indoor air cleaners to remove the contaminants they target.

 There are several things to consider when choosing a dehumidifier for your home.
 First, you need one that is powerful enough to handle the workload and can effectively regulate humidity throughout your entire home.
 You also want a dehumidifier with a convenient drainage option.
 All dehumidifiers take water out of the air, so they need someplace to put that water.

 Some dehumidifiers come with a catch basin that needs to be emptied on a regular basis, while others can be attached to a hose for constant drainage.
 A professional can help you determine which of these options is right for your home by measuring your humidity levels and evaluating the various location available for dehumidifier installation.

-DB Heating & Cooling provides dehumidifiers to customers all over the Bergen County, NJ area.
+DB Heating & Cooling, Inc. provides dehumidifiers to customers all over the Bergen County, NJ and Rockland County, NY areas.
 Give us a call today to learn more about detecting and addressing humidity problems in your home.
 The added comfort and peace of mind will make all the difference for your family.